70 DIY Pallet Wood Projects & Ideas You Can Make Today (with Pictures)

 This is essentially another Christmas tree design, but by simply adding the numbers 1 through 25, it has been turned from a decoration into a more dynamic and interactive advent calendar.
 Hang gifts or bags with small treats in on each of the numbers for a traditional advent experience.

 65. Toy Horse

 The rocking horse is traditionally made from wood and has two sloped bars at the bottom that enable the horse to rock back and forth.
-As long as you have a means to create a straight, even, curve, and you have access to one or two pallets, you have the means to make a homemade rocking horse.
+As long as you have the means to create a straight, even, curve, and you have access to one or two pallets, you have the means to make a homemade rocking horse.

 66. Halloween Pumpkins

 Cut out the design of a pumpkin, paint them brown and orange, and you have a great addition to a Halloween display at home.
 Pallet creations don’t have to be complicated to look good or be effective.

 You can hand paint the content, use stencils, or you can add decorative and calligraphic lettering from any source.
 Pallet signs only really need a single slat of wood, but they can be made from several pieces if you want an even more effective finish.

 The wooden sled is a very traditional design, and it offers a great way to enjoy seasonal weather.
 This design is for a relatively small but simple sled.
 In fact, you could start working on it when the first flake falls, and be done before there is enough snowfall to use it.